Arnaud6128/wincpctelera/README.md

 # WinCpctelera is a port of cpctelera API to Windows
 https://github.com/lronaldo/cpctelera

-WinCpctelera is a Windows implementation of the API of CPCTelera (latest v1.5beta) and use GDI or SDL.
+WinCpctelera is a Windows implementation of the API of CPCTelera (latest v1.5 beta) and use GDI or SDL.
 The objective is to code and debug easily under Windows environment (i use Visual c++) and use the same code to compile for CPCTelera project.

 Some functions are also provided to help debug or to have a better code compatibility with CPC,